matthewjwoodruff/dotfiles/README.md

 You could map from `<a-tab>` instead, but that messes with the muscle memory from Windows, so I wouldn't recommend it.
-It's bad enough that I'm used to using mod+L to switch windows in i3, which locks the screen on MS Windows.
+It's bad enough that I'm used to using `mod4+L` to switch windows in `i3` and `sway`, which locks the screen on MS Windows.

 ## Low Priority

-The mouse drives me absolutely bonkers:
+The mouse drives me bonkers.
+If I want mouse select at all, I want terminal-level mouse select, not application-level mouse select.

 ```
 set-option global ui_options ncurses_enable_mouse=false
 ```

-Number lines and show matches:
+I usually number lines and show matches.

 ```
 hook global WinCreate .* %{add-highlighter buffer/ number-lines}